ericmasiello/js-dc-4/00-installfest/lesson_plan.md

 ### 2009
 - nothing happens for 10 years
-- gives JS the chance t o build an incredible market share
+- gives JS the chance to build an incredible market share
 - leads to incredibly wide cross-browser support

 ### 2000